Jahangir: Consorts

-Jahangir’s first wife was Manbhawati Bai, the daughter of Raja Bhagwant Das of Amber, who was serving as the governor of Punjab at the time.
+Jahangir's first wife was a Kachhwaha Rajput Manbhawat Deiji, the eldest daughter of Raja Bhagwant Das of Amber, who was serving as the imperial governor of Punjab at the time.
 Their wedding took place on 13 February 1585 and included both Hindu and Muslim ceremonies.
 The marriage brought significant dowry to Emperor Akbar.
 She was admired for her beauty, loyalty, and deep affection for Jahangir, which earned her a special place in his heart.
 After giving birth to their first son, Khusrau, she was honored with the title Shah Begam.
 She died on 5 May 1605.

-His second wife was Jagat Gosain, the daughter of Raja Udai Singh (also known as Mota Raja) of Jodhpur and Rani Manrang De of Gwalior.
+His second wife was a Rathore Rajput princess Manawat Deiji also known as Jagat Gosain, daughter of Raja Udai Singh (also known as Mota Raja) of Jodhpur-Marwar.
 Their marriage took place on 11 January 1586 at Mota Raja's palace.
 Salim is believed to have fallen for Jagat Gosain during a social gathering attended with his mother.
 Despite initial hesitation from his parents, the match was approved by Hamida Banu.
 Her dowry was set at seventy-five lakh tankas.
 She was the mother of Emperor Shah Jahan.
 She died on 9 April 1619 and was given the posthumous title of Bilqis Makani.

-His third wife was a princess from Bikaner, the sixteen year old daughter of Raja Rai Singh.
+His third wife was also a Rathore Rajput princess Sujas Deiji from Bikaner, daughter of Raja Rai Singh.
 They were married on 28 May 1586 in Fatehpur Sikri, with a dowry of 250,000 rupees.
 Around the same time, he also married the daughter of Gakhar chief, Said Khan Gakhar and granddaughter of Sarang Khan Gakhar as his fourth wife.
 His fifth wife was Sahib Jamal.
 She was the daughter of Khawaja Hassan and the cousin of Zain Khan Koka.
 The marriage took place in 1586.
 She died on 25 June 1599.
-Another wife was the daughter of Rawal Bhim Singh of Jaisalmer, whom Jahangir married in 1587.
+Another wife was a Bhati Rajput princess daughter of Rawal Bhim Singh of Jaisalmer, whom Jahangir married in 1587.
 She was given the title Malika Jahan.
 Another wife was the daughter of Darya Malbhas.

 Another wife was the daughter of Mirza Sanjar, and the granddaughter of Khizr Khan Hazara.
 They married on 18 October 1589.
-Another wife was Karamsi Bai, daughter of Raja Keshav Das Rathor of Jhabua.
-Another wife was the daughter of Abdal Chak and sister of Abiya Chak of Kashmir.
+Another wife was a Rathore Rajput princess Karam Deiji, daughter of Kunwar Keshav Das Rathor of Merta a close kinsman of the house of Marwar.
+Another wife was the daughter of Abdal Chak and sister of Abiya Chak of the Chak dynasty of Kashmir Sultanate.
 Another wife was the daughter of Ali Rai, the ruler of Little Tibet.
 The marriage took place on 1 January 1592.
 This marriage had a political motive—Tibet's chief offered his daughter to Jahangir to prevent an invasion by Akbar.